amigavision/amigavision.github.io/best.md

 **Note:** If you can find the Retroid Pocket 5 at a cheaper price than the 6, it is also an excellent option, the main thing you will give up on is the 120hz screen, as it is a 60hz display like the Retroid Flip 2.

+The other thing to consider for us old Amiga gamers is that you may want to use the *right* stick for directional control and the left trigger button for fire button — in which case the [Retroid Flip 2](https://www.goretroid.com/collections/retro-game-system/products/retroid-pocket-flip-2) has a better layout than the Pocket 6.

 ### Alternative Pick: Steam Deck

 The Steam Deck isn't want we'd call *pocketable*, but it has a large 16:10 screen that is *optimal* for Amiga scaling, as well as some trackpad controls that are great to use in a pinch as an Amiga mouse.

 It is a lot more expensive, bigger, and heavier than the Retroid Pocket, but if this size device is more in line with what you want, it is certainly a great device — and screen! — for Amiga emulation.

+The Steam Deck currently retails for about $900(!) for the OLED variant.

 Here's AmigaVision running on the Steam Deck with that edge-to-edge integer scaling: